Mohsen Fakhrizadeh: United Nations sanctions (2006–2007)

 As of 2006–07, Fakhrizadeh was subject to a United Nations Security Council asset freeze and travel notification requirements because the Council said the International Atomic Energy Agency (IAEA) had asked to interview Fakhrizadeh and Iran refused to make him available.
 Iran has provided some information regarding Fakhrizadeh's work which the IAEA says is "not inconsistent with its findings", but the IAEA continues to seek corroboration of its findings.
 According to the UN designation, Fakhrizadeh was a senior Ministry of Defence and Armed Forces Logistics scientist and former head of the Physics Research Center (PHRC).
 The IAEA asked to interview him about the activities of the PHRC over the period he was head, but Iran denied the request.
 Fakhrizadeh was identified as a "key figure" in a 2007 report by the UN on Iran's nuclear programme.

 A 2007 UN Security Council resolution identified Fakhrizadeh as a senior scientist in the Ministry of Defence and Armed Forces Logistics and the former head of the Physics Research Center (PHRC) at Lavizan-Shian.

-In 2008, the United States ordered his assets frozen, along with other Iranian officials.
+In 2008, the United States ordered his assets frozen, along with those of other Iranian officials.